-Fostering fees and allowances
+Fostering allowance /fees

-Capstone South West operates to the Framework Contract for Independent Fostering Agencies.
-This ensures fees are transparent and inclusive.
-Capstone South West's fee schedule incorporates discounts for long-term and sibling placements.
+Capstone ensures feesare transparent and inclusive.
+Capstone fee schedule incorporates discounts for long-term and sibling placements.

-Any additional services required in order to meet a child's or young person's individual needs and circumstances, over and above those outlined in a contract, are negotiated and agreed with the responsible local authority at the point of placement or at subsequent reviews.
-This could include specialised equipment for a child with disabilities and other exceptional or major expenses, as well as on-going therapeutic input from one of the professionals working within or commissioned by the agency.
+Any additional services required in order to meet a child's or young person's particular needs and circumstances, over and above those outlined in a contract, are negotiated and agreed with the responsible local authority at the point of placement or at subsequent reviews.
+This could include, for example, additional educational support, specialised equipment for a child with disabilities and other exceptional or major expenses as well as on-going therapeutic input from one of the professionals working within or commissioned by the agency.

-The fee structure is re-assessed annually.
+The fee structure is re-assessed annually and takes effect from 1st April.
 The financial remuneration offered to the agency foster carers reflects the demands of the task and quality of service carers are expected to offer.
 Out of their allowance, foster carers are expected to meet the routine day to day cost of looking after a child.
-Further details are available on request.